Rubio's Coastal Grill: Mass closings

 Rubio's locations in Utah were closed in 2019.
-In June 2020, Rubio's Coastal Grill told Nation's Restaurant News about the closure of all their Florida and Colorado store locations, a total of twelve, due to the negative business impact of the coronavirus pandemic.
-And that they will then focus on their remaining stores in the California, Arizona, and Nevada markets.
+In June 2020, Rubio's Coastal Grill told Nation's Restaurant News about the closure of all their Florida and Colorado store locations, a total of twelve, due to the negative business impact of the coronavirus pandemic and that they would then focus on their remaining stores in the California, Arizona, and Nevada markets.
 Prior to the 2020 closures, the company had 170 restaurants coast-to-coast.

 In October 2020, the chain filed for Chapter 11 bankruptcy.

 On May 31, 2024, the chain closed 48 stores in California (including 13 in its hometown area of San Diego) out of an original 134 in California, Arizona and Nevada.
 On June 5, 2024, Rubio's for the second time in four years filed for Chapter 11 bankruptcy, with plans to sell itself to its lenders.

 Out of the closures in May 2024, 37 of the 48 locations were in Southern California, while the other 11 locations were north of Bakersfield.
 As a result of the closure, Rubio's completely exited the Fresno, Sacramento, Stockton, Bay Area and Ventura County regions.
-Bakersfield remains the only location outside of Greater Los Angeles and San Diego regions open.
 A few locations prior to the bankruptcy also closed in early 2024, including Walnut and Monrovia.
 Rubio's did not close any of its Nevada or Arizona locations as part of the bankruptcy.
 In August 2024, Rubio's was bought by its lender for approximately US$40 million.
 In addition, Rubio's shut down locations in Chino Hills, the UCLA campus, and Glendale after the buyout.
-A location in Las Vegas, also was shut down after the buyout.
+A location in Las Vegas also was shut down after the buyout.
+The former parent company converted its Chapter 11 case to a Chapter 7 bankruptcy liquidation on May 25, 2025.